 After you connect SCVMM, expand it in the inventory pane to see the list of managed Microsoft Hyper-V hosts.
 Right-click the host, select Properties and use the Edit Hyper-V Server wizard to specify the credentials for this host.

 - To customize network ports used by Veeam Backup & Replication components, click Ports.
 By default, Veeam Backup & Replication components use the following ports:

 - Veeam Installer Service: port 6160

 - In the Data transfer options section of the Network Settings window, specify connection settings for file copy operations.
 Provide a range of ports that will be used as transmission channels between the source host and target host (one port per task).
 By default, Veeam Backup & Replication uses port range 2500-3300.
 If the virtual environment is not large and data traffic will not be significant, you can specify a smaller range of ports, for example, 2500-2510 to run 10 concurrent jobs at the same time.

-- If the Microsoft Hyper-V host is deployed outside NAT, in the Preferred TCP connection role section select the Run server on this side check box.
+- [For Microsoft Hyper-V host deployed outside NAT] In the Preferred TCP connection role section select the Run server on this side check box.
 In the NAT scenario, the outside client cannot initiate a connection to the server on the NAT network.
 As a result, services that require initiation of the connection from outside can be disrupted.
-With this option selected, you will be able to overcome this limitation and initiate a ‘server-client’ connection — that is, a connection in the direction of the Microsoft Hyper-V host.
+With this option selected, you will be able to overcome this limitation and initiate a "server-client" connection — that is, a connection in the direction of the Microsoft Hyper-V host.